Igalia/phpreport/README.md

   originally licensed under the terms of the GNU General Public License, version 2 or later.

+* Sources derived from the [Tinyproxy project](https://tinyproxy.github.io/), originally licensed under the terms of the GNU General Public License, version 2 or later.

 * The [Silk icon set 1.3](http://www.famfamfam.com/lab/icons/silk/)
   by Mark James, licensed under a
   [Creative Commons Attribution 2.5 License](http://creativecommons.org/licenses/by/2.5/).